 - Lenalidomide is dispensed through a specialty pharmacy that is different from your usual pharmacy. - Take your lenalidomide capsules as prescribed once a day at the same time every day.
 You may take your medication before or during your meal with a large glass of water or juice.
-If you have difficulty tolerating it, for example, if it causes a stomach ache, take it while you eat. - Capsules must be taken whole.
+If you have difficulty tolerating it, for example, if it causes a stomach ache, take it while you eat.
+You must take your lenalidomide capsules on a continuous basis for 21 days followed by a 7-day rest. - Capsules must be taken whole.
 Do not break, chew or open the capsules. - If you forget a dose, you may take it as soon as you remember if it has been less than 12 hours since the missed dose but do not double your next dose.
 However, try to take your pills at the same time every day and in the same way (either with or without food).